 Likewise, believing that every negative comment represents a concerted conspiracy to ruin you, as by a competitor, verges on the paranoid.
 Of course, you wouldn’t respond to reviews if they are all written by nuts or fakers!
 And if you did, why treat them like legitimate guests?

 It is possible that some negative reviews are fake reviews.
 You may be able to tell by reviews that are exceedingly vague or exceedingly nasty without offering any details.
 But when similar complaints are voiced in several bad reviews, it should become obvious that the problem is real.
 Online reviews can be a quagmire and there is no one formula that can work for every one of them.

-Here's the problem with which all restaurant owners must grapple: You can't sit around for a week or two deciding whether it is a good idea to respond or whether or not to respond.
+Here’s the problem with which all restaurant owners must grapple: You can’t sit around for a week or two deciding whether or not to respond.
 Responding two weeks after a review is left can be worse than not responding at all!
 You have to make a decision and do it quickly, for better or for worse.

 Consider the Online Culture of Reviews

 As a website owner and “blogger” of sorts, however, I want to clue you in on a facet of online behavior that may help you in dealing with the more “colorful” reviews and whether to respond to them.
 Many people who leave a lot of reviews are not only concerned with their experience dining at a particular restaurant.
 They get caught up in the culture of the particular review site or other social media platform, and want to be a prominent “influencer.”
 The irony is that those who care more about fostering their own credibility may well be the ones who are influencing others the most.